ZJUVAI/Newclid/docs/manual/default_files/rules.rst

 Rules are the deduction rules that allow, from a given set of true facts, the derivation of new ones.
 Each rule asks for a collection of arguments, demanded by its premise predicates, that has to be "matched".
 Next, the rule is "applied", at which point the corresponding predicate is added to the proof state.

-As a standard, rules are labelled in order (r00 to r51), but some rules have more specific names, for readability.
+Rules are labelled in order (r00 to r63) to keep consistency through sources (documentation. papers, code), and a more specific name, for readability.
 The naming shows in the proof step, as the reason a proof step is true.

+Through development, different combinations of rules have been tried, and some have been abandoned, typically for efficiency considerations. r00 through r42 are the ones from the original AlphaGeometry paper, while our standard rules are in the rules.txt file in the codebase.

+The default_configs folder also contains the file unabridged_rules.txt, with all the rules that have been tried, abandoned or not, and empty_rules.txt, a blank txt file that can be used for testing the intrinsic working of the engine.

+From the original rules, our version of rules.txt contains changes in the statements of r07, r26, r34, r35, and r42 if compared to the original AlphaGeometry work.

 Legacy rules
 ------------